Vijayakr/FoodOrder/README.md

 	•	Check the logs to see a successful log
 	•	Run - Maven Test
 	•	Maven will start building the project.
 Check the Test Results in Eclipse Console

+	NOTE : Please change the path of FileStream in Base.Java to have the location of data.properties file in your local.

 **Project Details**